OfTheNoseClan/Touhou-Fonts-File-Archive/README.md

 This project is a work in progress; as such, files in this repository are subject to change often.

 For legal reasons, the font files themselves are not included in this archive.
+If you'd like access to them, [send me an ask on my Tumblr](https://www.tumblr.com/new/ask/ofthenoseclan).